Azeirah/Choice.js/README.md

 A random library for JavaScript

 This is a utility library with several Random functions for javascript.
-It was lightly inspired by the Python random module.
+It was originally developed to be used in "natural" code, for physics, generated drawings and such.
+See [Nature of Code](http://natureofcode.com/)

 Reference
 ---------